Galois closures and elementary components of Hilbert schemes of points: Preliminaries

-We briefly review the Galois closure operation introduced in \cite{bhargava-satriano}.
+We briefly review the Galois closure operation introduced in \cite{bhargava-satriano} and then introduce our \emph{higher Galois closure} construction.
 Let $A$ be a (commutative) $B$-algebra which is free of rank $n<\infty$ as a $B$-module.
 (The Galois closure is, in fact, defined whenever $A$ is locally free of rank $n$, however we do not need this level of generality here.)
 For $a\in A$ and $1\leq i\leq n$, let $a^{(i)}=1\otimes\dotsb\otimes 1\otimes a\otimes1\otimes\dotsb\otimes1\in A^{\otimes n}$, where the $a$ is in the $i$th position and the tensor product is taken over $B$.
 The intuition behind the Galois closure is to treat the elements $a^{(1)},\dotsc,a^{(n)}$ as Galois conjugates.
 In particular, the elementary symmetric functions in the $a^{(i)}$ should be expressible as coefficients of an appropriate characteristic polynomial, as we now describe.

 For every $a\in A$, we obtain a $B$-linear map $m_a\colon A\to A$ given by multiplication by $a$.
 Let $p_a(t)\in B[t]$ be the characteristic polynomial of $m_a$.
 Write $p_a(t)=\sum_{i=0}^n (-1)^is_i(a)t^{n-i}$ and let $e_j(a)$ be the $j$th elementary symmetric function in $a^{(1)},\dots,a^{(n)}$.
 Then